Chart Color Schemes

 Plainland is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Plainland's dwelling structure, as per the latest Census, consisted of 98.4% houses and 1.6% other dwellings.
-Brisbane metro, in comparison, had 73.5% houses and 26.5% other dwellings.
-Home ownership in Plainland was at 31.6%, with mortgaged dwellings at 51.7% and rented ones at 16.7%.
-The median monthly mortgage repayment was $1,500, below Brisbane metro's average of $1,863.
-Median weekly rent in Plainland was $360, compared to Brisbane metro's $380.
+In Plainland, as per the latest Census findings, 98.4% of dwellings were houses with the remaining 1.6% comprising semi-detached homes, apartments, and other dwelling types.
+This contrasts with Brisbane's metropolitan area where 73.5% of dwellings are houses and 26.5% are other types.
+Home ownership in Plainland stood at 31.6%, with mortgaged properties making up 51.7% and rented dwellings accounting for 16.7%.
+The median monthly mortgage repayment in the area was $1,500, lower than Brisbane's metro average of $1,863.
+The median weekly rent in Plainland was recorded at $360, compared to $380 in Brisbane's metropolitan area.
 Nationally, Plainland's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing